 Why Whistle Is No Longer Available

-In July 2025, Tractive acquired the Whistle brand from Mars Petcare.
+In July 2025, Tractive announced the acquisition of the Whistle brand from Mars Petcare, affecting over 500,000 active subscribers.
 Within weeks, every Whistle tracker on the planet was bricked.
 The official shutdown date was August 31, 2025.
 Whistle GO, Whistle GO Explore, and Whistle Fit devices all stopped reporting location and health data on that date.

 Tractive offered free replacement trackers to existing Whistle subscribers, along with credit for prepaid Whistle subscriptions.
 Pet owners without an active subscription received two months of free Tractive service.
 That transition window closed on September 30, 2025.